Owner: Anita Kilkenny, B Bus (Office Admin), AFAIOP, MVA

 1999 Australian Achiever Award – Melbourne Secretarial & Word Processing Services, Winner.

 Kathie M. Thomas was awarded ‘Member of the Year’, Victoria in 1993 by the Institute of Professional Secretaries (IPSA) and was runner-up for the National Title.
+Microsoft sponsored this award and it was because of the prize package that Kathie decided to set up a home based business – not knowing what might be in store for her.

 Other sites owned by Kathie: